kabk/go-theses-17-manus-nijhoff/writings/thesis_.md

 ##Complex, Big Internet

-There is no way we can talk about 'The Internet' anymore.
-This is like talking about The World.
-It just does not make sense anymore.

 The lobster screams its pain underwater.
 Though I and you are not sure if the lobster is in actual pain, we are sure that it is dying in miserable circumstances and we also know that it is involuntarily put in this boiling water and we also know that it is for the eater’s pleasure.

 Are we all just singing lobsters in the boiling pot of GAFAM?